 Increasing Visibility, Transparency, And Trust:

-Leaders might not always have in-depth knowledge of what you're working on, your progress, your challenges, and the blockers.
+Leaders might only sometimes have in-depth knowledge of what you're working on, your progress, your challenges, and the blockers.

 Meeting with them regularly will remove this information gap, enabling you to get guidance before it is too late.

-Secondly, sharing more information with your leaders is a great tactic to help them build trust in your capabilities and work.
-And the trust goes a long way in career growth.
+Secondly, sharing more information with your leaders is a great tactic for helping them build trust in your capabilities and work.
+Trust goes a long way toward career growth.

 Gaining Alignment On Strategic Direction And Focus Areas:

-There will be times when you're working on tasks or projects that you think are critical.
+There will be times when you're working on critical tasks or projects.
 But in reality, they might not be as important.
-Or they might not be important any more.
+Or they might not be necessary anymore.

 By having regular chats with your skip-level manager, you can easily avoid such misalignment.

-More importantly, you can use these meetings to know the leaders' current and future focus areas.
-Then align your work to those goals.
+More importantly, you can use these meetings to learn the leaders' current and future focus areas and align your work to those goals.

 The closer you are aligned to their goals, the more chances you have to create a high impact (and accelerate your career growth.)